 By submitting this form you confirm that you’re happy for us to contact you by phone and email.

 Some patients have levels of short sight (myopia) or long sight (hyperopia) that are beyond the range of safe correction by laser eye surgery.
 Paradoxically these are the people that are troubled the most by their glasses prescription and with wearing glasses or contact lenses.
 In others the thickness of their corneas may be insufficient to safely allow full correction of their glasses prescription.
 Safety should be your number one priority when considering any sort of surgery.

-Laser vision correction works by precisely removing and reshaping the tissue of the cornea.
+Laser eye surgery works by precisely removing and reshaping the tissue of the cornea.
 At higher levels of correction more tissue needs to be removed.
 This leaves the cornea thinner and potentially weaker.
-Laser vision correction for higher prescriptions are also sometimes less accurate and have a higher chance of regression and need for second treatment.
+Laser eye surgery for higher prescriptions are also sometimes less accurate and have a higher chance of regression and need for second treatment.
 Quality of vision after higher attempted corrections can also be poorer because of induced optical aberrations, resulting in problems with night vision, haloes, and reduced contrast sensitivity.